johngao2/EM-hotel-demand/README.md

     - *note: model tends to underpredict early in the year and overpredict later*
 - track rate of change of LL **DONE**
 - check if any types appear very infrequently **DONE**
+- see if there's any patterns in the types that appear a lot
+- try it with types that are only day of week
 - add 1 to available rooms everytime avail goes into negatives (should only affect DD room type, of which 2 were added in 2018)
   - debug weird negative values
 - test with more subdivisions in a day